bocharovf/quiz/README.md

 The main project goals are:
 * demonstrate my skills and knowledge
 * write clean code and do everything qualitatively
-* play with all that new and awesome stuff that I interested in
+* play with all that new and awesome stuff I am interested in

 ## Status
 Under active development.
 Try it yourself on [quiz.bocharovf.ru](http://quiz.bocharovf.ru)